Making a Will

 Important component of an estate plan

-One of the most important components of an estate plan is a Will.
 First and foremost, a Will puts you in control.
 You choose who will benefit from your estate and what they are entitled to.
 You also decide who will administer your affairs after your death.

-If you do not make a Will, the intestacy rules will decide who benefits from your estate – and that can produce undesirable results.
-The law also sets a hierarchy of who is able to handle your financial affairs after death, and that can lead to problems if the person is not suitable because of age, health, geographical location, or for any other reason.
+Intestacy rules also set a hierarchy of who can handle your financial affairs after death, and that can lead to problems if the person is not suitable because of age, health, geographical location, or for any other reason.

 Consider implications such as Inheritance Tax